Law Clerk Program

-They should be signed and, if possible, printed on official letterhead.
+They should be signed and, if possible, submitted on official letterhead.
 Preferably, your letters of reference will be submitted by professors of law or legal professionals who have supervised your work.

-Please note that only the first three reference letters received will be accepted.
 If applying to more than one Court, be aware that the same reference letter will be shared among the Courts.
-Multiple reference letters written to individual Courts by the same person will not be accepted; only the first letter received from each of the three referees will accepted.
+Multiple reference letters written to individual Courts by the same person will not be accepted.

 3. If my references or law transcript are received after the deadline, am I disqualified?